veyon/docs/admin/reference.rst

 General
 +++++++

-:index:`Hide info area icon`
+:index:`Hide tray icon`
-	By default the Veyon service displays an info area icon (see also *system section of the control panel*) to indicate proper operation and information concering :index:`program version` and used network ports.
-Displaying the icon can be prohibited by activating this option.
+	By default the Veyon Service displays a tray icon (also called *system control panel*, *info area* or similar) to indicate proper operation and provide basic information such as the :index:`program version` and network port which the service is listening at.
+The tray icon can be hidden by enabling this option.

 	**Default:** *disabled*

 index:`Show notification` on failed authentication attempts
-    This option specifies whether a notification should be displayed if there was a failed logon attempt via the Veyon service.
-These messages usually indicate that the authentication settings are not set up correctly, for example, incorrect authentication keys or dissimilar users/passwords on computers when using logon authentication.
+    This option specifies whether a notification should be displayed if there was a failed logon attempt to the Veyon Service.
+These messages usually indicate that the authentication settings are not set up correctly.
+Typical failure reasons are invalid authentication keys or (when using logon authentication) invalid user credentials (username/password).

-    **Default:** *activated*
+    **Default:** *enabled*

 :index:`Show notification` on remote connection
-    If the user is to be informed that his computer is being remotely accessed, he can be notified.
-This option must be activated for this.
-However, if the user is to be asked for permission, appropriate access control rules must be configured.
-More information can be found in the chapter :ref:`AccessControlRules`.
+    In some environments it may be desired or even required to inform the user that his computer is being accessed remotely.
+This behaviour can be achieved by enabling this option.
+In case the user has to be asked for permission instead appropriate access control rules have to be configured.
+More information can be found in chapter :ref:`AccessControlRules`.

-    **Default:** *deactivated*
+    **Default:** *disabled*

-Activate :index:`SAS generation` in the software (Ctrl+Alt+Del)
+Enable :index:`SAS generation` by software (Ctrl+Alt+Del)
-	In standard configuration it is not possible for applications running under Windows to generate the Secure-Attention-Sequence (Ctrl+Alt+Del) and simulate pressing these keys.
-With this option a policy is written to the Windows-Registry that alters this behavior.
-It is recommended to leave this option activated in order to be able to send :kbd:`Ctrl+Alt+Del` to a remotely controlled computer.
-Otherwise it may for example not possible to unlock the remotely controlled computer.
-A user login can also be prohibited since the keys :kbd:`Ctrl+Alt+Del` usually have to be pressed to this end.
+	On Windows per default it's impossible for applications to generate the :index:`Secure Attention Sequence` (Ctrl+Alt+Del) in order to simulate the press of these keys.
+When enabling this option a policy is written to the Windows registry which changes this behavior.
+It is recommended to leave this option enabled in order to be able to send :kbd:`Ctrl+Alt+Del` when remote controlling a computer.
+Otherwise it may be impossible to unlock a remotely controlled computer or logging on a user since in most cases the shortcut :kbd:`Ctrl+Alt+Del` has to be issued first.

-	**Default:** *activated*
+	**Default:** *enabled*

 :index:`Autostart`
-	With this option you can specify whether the Veyon service is registered as a :index:`system service` in the operating system meaning that is automatically started on booting the computer.
+	Upon the installation of Veyon the Veyon Service is registered as a :index:`system service` in order to launch the Veyon Server automatically for user sessions.
+The start of the Veyon Service can be prevented by disabling this option.
+You'll then have to start the Veyon Server in user sessions manually.
+The logon screen will not be accessible in this case.

-	**Default:** *activated*
+	**Default:** *enabled*

 .. _RefNetwork: